 - The land area measures about 117,400 square kilometers.

-- Official languages are Tigrinya, Arabic and English.
+- Working languages are Tigrinya, Arabic and English.

 - Major religions are Islam and Christianity